 This session will provide key updates on diagnosis, treatment, and prevention of diseases and conditions related to the heart and blood vessels.
 Developed in collaboration with the British Cardiovascular Society.

-Chair: Dr Shouvik Haldar, Dr Muram El-Nayir
+Chair: Dr Shouvik Haldar FRCP, Dr Muram El-Nayir

-Dr Shouvik Haldar
+Dr Shouvik Haldar FRCP

 Dr Muram El-Nayir